Project Structure

 Environment Variables

-.env
+.env (local development)

 OPENAI_API_KEY=sk-your-key-here

-Manage via CLI:
+Manage environment variables for your deployed app via CLI:

 gencow env set OPENAI_API_KEY=sk-... # → cloud